From BR Bullpen

 Lee May hit 354 home runs and was a three-time All-Star who played on two World Series teams in the 1970s.
 Had he played at any other time than in the dead-ball era of the 1960s and 1970s, it's possible he might have made the Hall of Fame.

 He had a cup of coffee with the Cincinnati Reds in 1965.
-Back in Triple A with Buffalo in 1966, he hit only 16 home runs, but he came up to the majors to stay.
+Back in Triple A with the Buffalo Bisons in 1966, he hit only 16 home runs, but he came up to the majors to stay.
 In 25 games with Cincinnati, he hit .333 with 5 doubles and a couple home runs.

 In 1967 May saw limited action at first base and in the outfield during the early weeks of the season.
 Then Deron Johnson, who had been starting at third base, went on the disabled list.
 The Reds moved Tony Perez from first base to third and handed May the starting job at first.
 Perez quickly entrenched himself at third, playing at an All-Star level.
 Meanwhile, May's play at first proved that he was capable of being a major league starter.
 After his return from the DL, Johnson wound up battling May for playing time at first for the rest of the year.
 The Reds cleared the way for May to become the full-time starter at first by trading Johnson to the Atlanta Braves after the season.